omolazabal/si-fall-2019/README.md

 To update your repository with the latest problems, run the command `python3 run.py --update` at the root of the repository.
 This will merge your repository with the [original problems repository](https://github.com/omolazabal/si-fall-2019/tree/problems).
 To avoid merge conflicts, be sure to **only make edits within the labeled boundaries of the functions**.

 To execute your programs, run the command `python3 run.py --test` at the root of the repository followed by the name of the folder you wish to test.
 For example, running `python3 run.py --test 1-dynamic-memory` will run the unit tests associated with the 1-dynamic-memory problem set.
+If you wish to run all tests, use th command `python3 run.py --test all`.

 ### Summary of commands